hezion15272/alx-low_level_programming/0x00-hello_world/README.md

 file 4-puts.c writes a C program that prints exactly "Programming is like building a multilingual puzzle

 file 5-printf.c writes a C program that prints a statement using the function printf

+file 6-size.c writes a C program that prints the size of various types on the computer it is compiled and executed